code-star/codestar-media/README.md

 ---

-# New Codestar Logo Media Repo
+# Codestar Media and Branding

 ## Installing